risk-first/website/complexity/Crystals-And-Code.md

 One of the IS's is designated the "Golden Source", or master.
 Any change that occurs in the world is recorded in that system.
 Those changes are _fed_ to the other systems on some regular basis, perhaps using a message bus, or some kind of regular file-transfer.

-There are three basic problems with this approach:
+There are four basic problems with this approach:

 1.  **There is still no "Conceptual Integrity" between the two systems.**  The concept of "Legal Entity" and "Client" might have to be bent in each system in order for the data to flow.
 This might be resolved by having a "Legal Entity" record for each client, even though perhaps several clients belong to the same Legal Entity.